 I told him all is good, the toys won’t make the consumers any happier than he is, not for more than a few minutes.
 “What these people need, they can’t buy at the mall,” I said.

 I added.
 “You’re just looking to fill the void inside you where your soul should be.”

 “You got that right, Odd Man.
 Any liquor stores in this dump?”

 We folded up our table and left the mall, still hungry.
 On the way back to the swamp I stole some wieners at the SuperFridge and a liter of Wild Turkey at Tinicum Beer & Spirits.

 “Here you go, rabbit,” I said, handing him the bourbon when we were back at the shack.
-“But this garbage won’t fill the void.”
+“But this poison won’t fill the void.”

 He guzzled straight from the bottle and said, “Maybe not, but at least it’ll stop the shakes.”

 Pingback: ‘Deflategate’ a bigger story than state of union | Odd Man Out